1) Do I need to come into the Academy?

 There is an appeals process in line with the government guidance.
-You can see the Academy appeals procedure on the Academy website, in the section entitled ‘examinations’, which also contains additional information about receiving these current exam results.
+You can see the JCQ appeals procedure on the Academy website, in the section entitled ‘Examinations’.

 5) I am not happy with the results I was given, can I sit these exams now?

-You have been given results that were decided on by a combination of your teacher’s predictions, based on the work you have been completing over the whole course, and the exam board’s decisions, based on national, regional, Academy and your own past results.
+You have been given results that were decided on by teachers based on the work you have been completing over the whole course, and the exams and assessments that you sat at the end of the year.
 If you are not happy with the results, you can sit exams in October (A-Levels) and November (GCSEs).
 However, you must be aware that there will be no additional teaching for you to do this and you will need to revise and prepare for this outside of Academy time.
 Sitting exams will be difficult at this time, as you will have started new courses and many of you will have left.
 We advise that, in order to sit these exams, you first of all have a meeting with the teachers from the subjects you intend to sit to hear whether they consider it a good option.
 If you would like to sit the exams, please email email@example.com and a member of staff will contact you to discuss your options.
 You need to discuss this as a matter of urgency- please see question 6 below.

 6) If I do want to resit, when will I need to tell the Academy?

-If you have discussed the potential to sit exams with your teacher/parents and have concluded that you want to do this, you will need to let the school know of your intention to enter as soon as possible.
-We have set deadlines of Friday August 28th for A-Level resit entries and Friday 11th September for GCSE resit entries.
+If you have discussed the potential to sit exams with your teacher and parents/carers and have concluded that you want to do this, you will need to let the school know of your intention to enter as soon as possible.
+We have set deadlines of Friday August 27th for A-Level resit entries and Friday 10th September for GCSE resit entries.
 No entries will be accepted after those dates.

 7) I want to see my friends today.
 Can I come into school?

-No, if you do not meet any of the requirements outlined above in terms of entry to the sixth form or UCAS Clearing requirements, then you do not need to come into the Academy.
-The Academy has to abide by existing Covid-19 and social distancing guidelines and is therefore required to keep the number of students down to the bare minimum.
-We are sad that you will not have this opportunity to celebrate finishing school with your friends and we are looking into the ways that we can have a celebration evening, which you will be invited to, during the coming school year.
+No, if you do not meet any of the requirements outlined above in terms of entry to the sixth form, then you do not need to come into the Academy.
+The Academy has to abide by existing COVID-19 and social distancing guidelines and is therefore required to keep the number of students down to the bare minimum.
+We are sad that you will not have this opportunity to celebrate finishing school with your friends and we are looking into the ways that we can have a celebration evening during the coming school year, which you will be invited to.